 Ring Alarm offers limited smart functionality — though it does work great with Alexa for hands-free voice control.
 To explore other systems with Alexa compatibility, have a look at our in-depth guide to home security systems that work with Alexa.

-While it might seem like Ring beats ADT when it comes to contracts and terms, that’s actually not the case.
-Credit checks, contracts, and payment plans can be a good thing when it comes to home security.
-This means you won’t have to pay for your equipment upfront; rather, you can spread the payments out over months and years so that you can afford the best equipment possible.
+Nothing is simple when it comes to home security, though.
+While it might seem like Ring beats ADT when it comes to contracts and terms, the reality is more complicated.
+Sure, you won’t face any administrative hassles when signing up with Ring.
+However, credit checks, contracts, and payment plans can be a good thing when it comes to home security.
+Typically, it means you won’t have to pay for your equipment upfront; rather, you can spread the payments out over months and years so that you can afford the best equipment possible.
 We’ve seen this with other brands, too, like Vivint’s smart home security systems.

 Did You Know?
 ADT requires a 36-month contract if you finance their equipment, while Ring Alarm systems are generally cheap enough that you can pay upfront and not enter into a contract.